 We deliver scalable and robust GMP-compliant production processes for recombinant proteins.

 For small scale, high-throughput productions as well as for optimization of culture conditions (media, time of induction, inducer concentration, harvest time, etc.), we typically apply our SCOUT® technology.
 This system allows good aeration and integrates high-throughput cell culture using mini bioreactors (spin tubes; 5 – 10 mL working volume) with high-throughput purification (spin-traps and spin-tubes) and matching analytical capabilities.
 Hereto, we have optimized E. coli cell growth in our mini-bioreactors and have screened many culture conditions for optimal protein production in shorter periods of time.
-For intermediate-scale productions we use our Multifors in parallel bioreactors (4 x 0.7 L) that allows us to perform process development at small scale but still controlling important parameters as oxygen, feedings, metabolite consumption and pH.
+For intermediate-scale productions and Design-of-Experiments (DOE) studies we use our Multifors in parallel bioreactors (4 x 0.7 L) that allows us to perform process development at small scale but still controlling important parameters as oxygen, feedings, metabolite consumption and pH.
 For larger scale productions, we use our 10 L Sartorius bioreactors.

 Typically, upstream process parameters are monitored by SDS Page or western blot and/or enzymatic assays to monitor protein production.
 When desired, other analytical or biological assays can also be implemented.